What Are Retained Earnings?

-Suppose we assume that your earnings for January are $2000 in net income per your income statement and without any issuance of dividends.
+For example, we assume that your earnings for January are $2000 in net income per your income statement and without any issuance of dividends.
 That complies that on March 1, retained earnings of your company will be $2000.

 If we put the above values in the retained earnings equation, we derive: